Posted on 5 Comments

 How to connect a boat alternator

-Does the indicator light on your dashboard stay on or does the battery not have the energy to start the engine after a while?
-Then is it time to replace the alternator of the boat engine.
+Does the warning light on the dashboard stay lit, or does the battery lack the oomph to start the engine after a while?
+Time to replace your boat engine’s alternator.

 Follow these 3 steps to replace an alternator yourself